yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ## 9. Control Flow (if/else/goto and Labels)

-The infix syntax supports structured conditionals and low-level jumps at the global scope.
+The infix syntax supports structured conditionals and low-level jumps at both global and function scope.
 These compile to RPN labels and conditional jumps.

 ### 9.1.
 If / Else Blocks